zoeoliver13/pset-3/README.md

 ### Exercise 4

-Prompt the user to enter three integers.
-How are the integers ordered?
+Prompt the user to enter three numbers.
+How are the numbers ordered?

 Your code needs to support all numbers in the range [`Number.MIN_SAFE_INTEGER`, `Number.MAX_SAFE_INTEGER`].
 Numbers outside of this range and non-numeric values are invalid.